-Our Amended and Restated Employment Agreement with Neil M. Koehler provides for at-will employment as our President and Chief Executive Officer.
+Our Amended and Restated Employment Agreement with Neil M. Koehler provides for at-will employment as our Co-Chief Executive Officer and Co-President and, as amended, contemplates Mr. Koehler's retirement on September 30, 2020.
 Mr. Koehler's annual base salary is \$489,305.
-Mr. Koehler is eligible to participate in our short-term incentive plan with a pay-out target of 70% of his base salary, to be paid based upon performance criteria set by the Compensation Committee of our board of directors.
-For 2017, we paid Mr. Koehler a cash bonus under our annual cash incentive compensation program based on his performance during that year.
+Mr. Koehler is eligible to participate in our short-term incentive plan with a pay-out target of 70% of his base salary, to be paid based upon performance criteria set by our Compensation Committee.

-Upon termination by us without cause or resignation by Mr. Koehler for good reason, Mr. Koehler is entitled to receive (i) severance equal to eighteen months of his base salary, (ii) 150% of his total target short-term incentive plan award, (iii) continued health insurance coverage for eighteen months or until the earlier effective date of coverage under a subsequent employer's plan, and (iv) accelerated vesting of 25% of all shares or options subject to any equity awards granted to Mr. Koehler prior to Mr. Koehler's termination which are unvested as of the date of termination.
+Upon termination by us without cause or resignation by Mr. Koehler for good reason, Mr. Koehler is entitled to receive (i) severance equal to eighteen months of his base salary, less the sum of Mr. Koehler's base salary paid from May 22, 2020 through Mr. Koehler's last day of employment, (ii) continued health insurance coverage for eighteen months or until the earlier effective date of coverage under a subsequent employer's plan, and (iii) accelerated vesting of 100% of all shares or options subject to any equity awards granted to Mr. Koehler prior to Mr. Koehler's termination which are unvested as of the date of termination.